Orestes López: Later years and death

-His younger brother Cachao emigrated to Spain in 1961 and then to the USA in 1963, and achieved considerable success, but Orestes remained in Cuba.
+His younger brother Cachao emigrated to Spain in 1961 and then to the US in 1963, and achieved considerable success, but Orestes remained in Cuba.
 He died in Havana on January 26, 1991.
 In 2000, Orestes was posthumously inducted into the International Latin Music Hall of Fame, joining his brother, who had been inducted a year earlier.
 Orestes was survived by his son, Orlando "Cachaíto" López (1933–2009) who was also a double bassist.
 Cachaito gained fame as the ever-present performer for the Buena Vista Social Club.

 Compositions

-Many of his compositions were named after the clubs were Arcaño y sus Maravillas would play their daily shows.
+Many of his compositions were named after the clubs where Arcaño y sus Maravillas would play their daily shows.
 He and his brother would continuously compose new tunes for every concert.